narcolepticsnowman/jpflat/README.md

 Inflate objects from a flattened object back to a regular nested object

+Any promises that are encountered will be resolved

+To prevent traversal into certain types (i.e. Dates), pass an array of valueSerializers to flatten or valueDeserializers to inflate.

+By default, Date objects are converted to the string: `DATE_${date.toISOString}`.
+The prefix is necessary for deserializing back to a date type.

+Dots in property names will be escaped with a backslash. i.e. 127.0.0.1 => 127\.0\.0\.1

+### Basic Functionality

 For example, an object like this:
 ```js
 const foo = {